dmrossm/Tuberculosis-X-ray-Classification/README.md

 ├── TB_Chest_Radiography_Database
 │       └── ...
 ├── .gitignore
-├── README.md
+├── Final_Notebook.ipynb.ipynb                  <- documentation of project in Jupyter notebook with notation ├── README.md                                   <- Summary of Project
-├── Tuberculosis-X-ray-Classification.ipynb     <- Narrative documentation of project in Jupyter notebook ├── environment.yml                             <- file to be used to recreate environmental setup used while creating this project
+├── Tuberculosis_Classification.pdf             <- PDF version of project presentation
-└── presentation.pdf                            <- PDF version of project presentation
+└── environment.yml                             <- file to be used to recreate environmental setup used while creating this project
 ```